ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 ls
 ```

-We can see the following directories:
+We can see the following files:

 > > ~~~
 > > MiSeq		Slide1.jpg	hello.sh	nano1.png